-Impacted teeth are sometimes obvious to the naked eye, but in some instances, an –x-ray is necessary to identify the extent of the impaction.
+Impacted teeth are sometimes visible to the naked eye, but in some instances, an –x-ray is necessary to identify the extent of the impaction.
 Many times, there is an impacted canine tooth where the baby tooth remains in the mouth.
 A loose tooth is also a sign that an impacted tooth may be present.

-Throughout the medical field, a biopsy is simply the removal of a tissue sample to determine if it is diseases.
+Throughout the medical field, a biopsy is simply the removal of a tissue sample to determine if it is diseased.
 In dentistry, teeth and gums are sent for biopsy.
 The role of a biopsy in the dental industry is to diagnose oral cancer.
 In these instances, a brush biopsy is used to identify oral lesions that warrant further attention.

 If you have unexplained lesions in your mouth, they need to be examined by a dentist.
 They may or may not be cancerous, but they need medical attention nonetheless.

 Cavities can decay to tooth to the point where restoration is virtually impossible without a procedure called crown lengthening.
 Crown lengthening is a routine surgical procedure, which remodels the contour of the gum line.
-The procedure does not actually lengthen the crown, but rather lowers the gum line.
+The procedure does not lengthen the crown but instead lowers the gum line.
 When there is not enough tooth structure to affix a crown, this is the only option.
 Sometimes a tooth has been broken below the gum line.
 In this instance, crown lengthening is very successful in exposing more of the tooth, so that the dentist has something to work with.

 Gingivitis and in its advanced state, periodontitis, has a profound effect on the gums.
-As gingivitis progresses, more and more bacteria and plaque builds up, causing the gums to stretch.
-The end result it large pockets, that once they are cleaned out, remain on your gum line.
+As gingivitis progresses, more and more bacteria and plaque build-up, causing the gums to stretch.
+The result it large pockets, that once they are cleaned out, remain on your gum line.
 These pockets cause the gums to recede, which aesthetically not pleasing to the eye.
 When the gums recede, an abnormal amount of tooth structure is exposed.